Vietnam.vn - Nền tảng quảng bá Việt Nam

 First, we must ask the patient clearly why he gave the envelope to the doctor.
 The doctor's treatment of the patient is not a trade.
 The doctor is the one who saves the patient's life, and life is a commodity that cannot be paid for with money.

-The final argument that this doctor made was to promise the patient that giving or not giving an envelope would not affect the quality of medical examination and treatment as well as the doctor's care.
+The final argument that this doctor made was to promise the patient that giving or not giving an envelope does not affect the quality of medical examination and treatment as well as the doctor's care.

 Although he had to use all his communication skills to politely refuse to reassure the patient, this doctor admitted that there were still patients who gave him envelopes in a very "artistic" way that made it difficult for the doctor to refuse, so he had to accept them at first to reassure the patient and then find a way to return them.

-Regarding receiving envelopes, a leading professor of cardiology also shared with reporters that about 5 years ago, a relative of a patient who was on life support and was dying still came to give him an envelope to thank the doctors.
+Regarding receiving envelopes, a leading professor of cardiology once shared with reporters that about 5 years ago, a relative of a patient who was on life support and was dying still came to give him an envelope to thank the doctors.

 "To get that amount of money, they must have sold several hundred kilograms of rice, so I can't take it from them, but I also can't refuse because it will hurt and worry them," he shared.